brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 ### Have Fun
 The last but most important thing to have, I think, is to just enjoy it.
 Even if you fail, you will still get something out of it.
 Sometimes you pass it, and other times you learn from it.

-There are no better ways to get better at an interview than to keep0 doing it.
-I have been there, but I will definitely practise this message.
+There are no better ways to get better at an interview than to keep doing it and treating it as a 'game'.

 ## Conclusion